theonethread/falkor-auth-server/readme.md

 ## **Further Development**

 The project uses the [`@falkor/falkor-bundler`](https://www.npmjs.com/package/@falkor/falkor-bundler "Visit") module to compile sources.
-You can run:
+One can use the commands in the root directory:

 ```
+$ npm install
 $ npm run [ debug | release ]
 ```